alo9507/JustKeepClicking/content/blog/auth/index.md

 This custom error gives you as an app or SDK developer intimate control over how network and caching errors percolate up to the consuming application.

-Code that aspires to be a RemoteAuthProvider implements this interface.
-Our application code never knows about them.

 Let's see how AuthManager facilitates signing in.

 Step 1: Send Credentials to `RemoteAuthProvider` and receive an `AuthSession` if successful, and `AuthError` if unsuccesful.